The Rubicon (6 of 24)

 I have a complicated relationship with Kevin Durant.
 Of course, we’re total strangers.
 The primary tension has always been me versus my idea of Kevin Durant.
 An idea that he’s not responsible for and he has consistently reminded me of that truth over the majority of my adult life(3).
 Kevin Durant, the hero.
 Kevin Durant, the villain.
 Kevin Durant, the loser.
 Kevin Durant, the champion.
 Kevin Durant, the artist.

 My first introduction to KD was through SLAM magazine.
 I was 11 years old.
 Issue 110, KD was on the cover standing opposite of eventual number one pick, Greg Oden.
 The cover promised of a “JUDGEMENT DAY” in bold electric blue lettering.
 The interior compared the two and SLAM comes to the conclusion that regardless of the order that they’re drafted, both franchises would have made the right decision ten years down the line.
 Unfortunately for Portland, it did not work out that way(4).
-I bought the magazine, the issue I ever owned.
+I bought the magazine, the first issue I ever owned.

 After reading, I chose KD.
 Something in me told me he was special even if that wasn't exactly a secret to the rest of the world.
 When my older brother and I watched the NBA draft, I confidently told him that Kevin Durant was the best player in the draft.
 He scoffed and asserted that Corey Brewer appeared to be the better prospect(5).
 Kevin Durant went on to win the 2008 rookie of the year award for the Seattle Supersonics and averaged 20-4-2.
 It has only been up from there.
 An All-Star by year two.
 First team All-NBA by year three.
 Best player on a Finals team by year five.
 League MVP by year seven.
 He blew a 3-1 lead in the WCF to the Golden State Warriors in year nine.
 Then he crossed the Rubicon.